-Consider the appropriate level of engagement: inform, involve, collaborate, co-create, or deferred decision-making (to communities) are all relevant and appropriate levels of engagement, depending on the project and how much it impacts the community.
+Consider the appropriate level of engagement.
+Depending on your project and the flexibility to incorporate community feedback, you can inform, involve, collaborate, co-create, or deferred decision-making to communities.
 Provide a written justification of your engagement levels with the application.